 - A. FIRST PRIORITY.
 Reinstatement from layoff, return from leave of absence granted for medical reasons.
-To fill a vacancy in the first priority category, the HRO will submit the names of all qualified candidates to the Hiring Manager. - B. SECOND PRIORITY.
+To fill a vacancy in the first priority category, the HRO will submit the names of all qualified applicants to the Hiring Manager. - B. SECOND PRIORITY.
 For regular employees, transfer, promotion, or return from leave of absence granted for non-medical reasons.
 To fill a vacancy in the second priority category, the procedures specified in this Section shall be used. - The Hiring Manager shall have the right to determine whether a second priority order for filling vacancies shall be promotional or open.
 In the event the recruitment is open, bargaining unit employees have the opportunity to apply and compete for the vacant position with the outside applicants. - 7.
-DISQUALIFICATION APPEAL.
-Those bargaining unit applicants who do not meet the minimum qualifications for the bargaining unit vacancy shall be notified in writing and shall have the right to a consultation with the HRO and an opportunity to present additional information regarding his/her qualifications provided a written request for consultation is submitted to the HRO within 10 working days from the receipt of the written notification of disqualification.
+MINIMUM QUALIFICATIONS DISQUALIFICATION APPEAL.
+Those bargaining unit applicants who do not meet the minimum qualifications for the bargaining unit vacancy shall be notified in writing.
+The bargaining unit applicant shall have the right to appeal the HRO's decision.
+The bargaining unit applicant must submit a written notice of appeal to the HRO within five (5) working days from the receipt of the written notification of disqualification.
+The bargaining unit applicant shall have a right to a consultation with the HRO and an opportunity to present additional information regarding his/her qualifications.
 The HRO shall review the additional information with the Hiring Manager.
 The Hiring Manager shall have the final decision in determining whether or not a bargaining unit applicant meets the minimum qualifications for the bargaining unit vacancy.
-If the Hiring Manager or the HRO decides that the employee meets the minimum qualifications, the employee will be allowed to continue in the recruitment.
-If the Hiring Manager decides that the employee fails to meet the qualifications, the employee shall be disqualified.
-The HRO, within five (5) working days of receipt of the Hiring Manager's written decision, shall inform the employee of the reason for his/her disqualification in writing. - 8.
+If the Hiring Manager decides that the bargaining unit applicant meets the minimum qualifications, the bargaining unit applicant will be allowed to continue in the recruitment.
+If the Hiring Manager decides that the bargaining unit applicant fails to meet the minimum qualifications, the bargaining unit applicant shall be disqualified.
+The HRO, within five (5) working days of receipt of the Hiring Manager's decision, shall inform the bargaining unit applicant of the reason for his/her disqualification in writing. - 8.
 QUALIFIED APPLICANT POOL PROCEDURE.
 The following procedure shall be used to determine the qualified applicant pool.
-In an open recruitment, all qualified District employees shall be interviewed by the Hiring Manager and Steps A, B, and C will not apply to those District employees.
-When there are five (5) or fewer qualified applicants, Steps A, B, and C will not apply. - A. A panel of three (3) District employees chosen by and facilitated by the HRO shall screen those applicants who meet the minimum qualifications for the bargaining unit vacancy.
+In an open recruitment, all bargaining unit applicants who meet the minimum qualifications shall be interviewed by the Hiring Manager (Step C) and Steps Aand B will not apply to those bargaining unit applicants.
+When there are eight (8) or fewer qualified applicants, Steps A and B will not apply. - A. Application Screening Panel A panel of three (3) District employees chosen by and facilitated by the HRO shall screen those applicants who meet the minimum qualifications for the bargaining unit vacancy.
 The HRO will not be a member of the screening panel.
+The HRO shall ensure that the panelists occupy a position in a job classification, which is equal to or higher than that of the job to be filled.
+The Hiring

-The Hiring Manager in consultation with the HRO shall establish the screening criteria.
-The screening criteria may include a practical test, a written examination, a review of the responses to the supplemental application question, and/or any combination of screening methods deemed appropriate for the position by the Hiring Manager.
+Manager in consultation with the HRO shall establish the screening criteria.
+The screening criteria may include a practical test, a written examination, a review of the responses to the supplemental application question, and/or any combination of screening methods listed above deemed appropriate for the position by the Hiring Manager.
 The screening panel shall score the applicant consistent with predetermined scoring methodology.
 As a result of the screening, all applicants will be given a score based on a 100-point scale.
-If the Hiring Manager has opted for an examination, then the HRO shall administer the examination to all of the candidates under the same conditions.
+If the Hiring Manager has opted for an examination, then the HRO shall administer the examination to all of the applicants under the same conditions.
 The HRO or the screening panel shall score the examinations with the predetermined scoring criteria.
 The examination will be scored blindly.